 Such unwritten rules as exist Boston and New York are largely unwritten in Atlanta, which is to say, pedestrians, drivers and others who ‘share the road’ don’t actually share the road.
 They’d like it all to themselves.
 Written rules are disregarded as faulty, and unwritten have not yet been sufficiently explicated.
 The pedestrian, you see, was heretofore a rare sight in Atlanta.

-The heretofore rarity of the pedestrian accounts for two-thirds of the incidence of pedestrian dysperspicacis, an inability to see pedestrians.
+The heretofore rarity of the pedestrian accounts for two-thirds of the incidence of pedestrian dysperspicacis, an inability, by drivers, to see pedestrians.
 Unlike influenza or mumps, it is a learned disease.
 The mechanism is simple.
 Repeated non-exposure to pedestrians is thought to cause the eye, and brain, to underdevelop the bottom-up ability to identify a pedestrian.
 Furthermore, those drivers who have not themselves been pedestrians may also display a different set of moral senses related to pedestrianism (Houzer, T., 2017).

 Of course, one mustn’t forget the pedestrian in these matters.
 In his research Fox found pedestrians may also display symptoms similar to that of drivers.
-Therefore, we recommend pedestrians follow several unwritten rules as well:
+Therefore, we recommend pedestrians follow several unwritten rules as follows:

 Recent Comments